Vyral/base-template/_posts/2022-05-31-do-you-have-to-offer-above-asking-price.md

 It’s no secret that today’s housing market is competitive for buyers.
 Because of this, many clients have asked me, “Is it enough to just offer the asking price?”
 There’s more to purchasing a home than offering more money, so today I want to give you some tips to compete in this hot market.&nbsp;

-First, how crazy is our market?
+First, how complex is our market?
 Nationally, the average home receives five offers and only stays on the market for 17 days. **However, the Phoenix market is even hotter than the rest of the country.** Our average days on market is only seven, but since it takes a few days to negotiate in multiple-offer situations, it’s probably even lower than that.
 On top of that, supply is incredibly low; we only have 15 days’ worth of inventory right now.

 Given all that, what can you do?
 First, you must get pre-approved, not just pre-qualified.
 There are a lot of cash offers out there, and you need to stay competitive.
 Also, consider finding a lender who can lock in an interest rate on your behalf.
 They’ve increased recently, and they might go up further.
 Locking in a rate now will allow you to have the most flexible budget possible.